AdeelK93/QuickAnalysis/README.md

 * Move the legend around to a non-intrusive location
 * Change the font size to improve readability
 * Optionally add a chart title
-* Select a custom x and y range for graphing (must explicitly define both or neither)
+* Select a custom x and y range for graphing
 * Add a horizontal line to call attention to a critical event

 ##Coming soon